 Software companies begin life at CMM Level One, and some of them die there.
-You may not be familiar with the Capability Maturity Model, but you will always remember your time at Level One.
-This is where the developers code all night because you need that next feature, to keep paying the rent.
+You may not be familiar with the Capability Maturity Model, but you will never forget your time at Level One.
+This is where the developers code all night because you need that next feature, to pay the rent.
 This is where you release new code and then spend all day patching it, in production.

 The model contemplates an otherwise stable company that has weak processes only for software.
 In a startup, all processes are weak and resources are limited.
 To be successful, processes must mature in step with revenue.
 In this article, I’ll illustrate holistic process maturity with some examples.

 At Level One, you have limited HR capability, and therefore no diversity training or compliance.
 You have no benefits, no vacation policy, no travel policy, and no expense audits.
 Your exposure to liability is huge, for everything from “constructive termination” to respondeat superior.

 “The reason for Brad’s separation from the company is a private matter which I am not at liberty to discuss.”

 I looked into this, and found that there is indeed a maturity model for HR.
 The first step, in my experience, is to crib an employee manual and make everyone sign that they have read it.
 At least then you can disclaim any actions that go against the boilerplate in the manual.
 You might also invest in an employment law poster.

 At Level One, you also have no marketing function.
 The sales people roll their own presentation materials, talk tracks, and brand message.
 The first step is to hire a dedicated “marketing person,” to do sales support and organize your booth at NADA.
 Actual marketing comes later.

 Entrepreneurs are good at tracking their sales and market share.
 People I work with look forward to their first thousand dealers, a public dealer group, or a big agency.
 Celebrate each milestone by notching up your process maturity.